 Course pricing and instructor revenue is based on a revenue share model Udemy utilizes.

 Therefore, unlike one of its prime competitors, Skillshare, the majority of Udemy’s courses cost money.
+(Choosing between Skillshare and Udemy?
+Our comparison review can help you decide.)

 It’s ala carte learning, if you will.